No items found.

 Headliner: This marketing tool is for podcast audiograms for social media.

-Calendly: This scheduler helps you slot in interviews and podcasting tasks.
+Calendly: I use this scheduler to slot in interviews and podcasting tasks.

-Wix: Wix is ideal for building a podcast website with a live episode player.
+Wix: Wix is a good option for building a podcast website with a live episode player.

-Chat GPT or Notion: While you definitely want your podcast to feel human, AI like Chat GPT or Notion can help you plan and structure your shows.
+Chat GPT or Notion: While you definitely want your podcast to feel human, Chat GPT or Notion often helps me plan and structure my show and brainstorm ideas.

 Read more: The 15 Best Podcast Recording Software in 2024 (Mac & PC)